pyg-team/pytorch_geometric/docs/source/tutorial/neighbor_loader.rst

   Sampling on heterogeneous graphs via :class:`~torch_geometric.loader.NeighborLoader` allows for fine-granular control of sampling parameters, *e.g.*, it allows to specify the number of neighbors to sample for each edge type individually.
   Take a look at the `Heterogeneous Graph Learning <../advanced/heterogeneous.html>`__ tutorial for additional information.

-* By default, :class:`~torch_geometric.loader.NeighborLoader` fuses the sampled nodes across different seed nodes into a single subgraph.
+* By default, :class:`~torch_geometric.loader.NeighborLoader` fuses sampled nodes across different seed nodes into a single subgraph.
-  This way, shared neighbors of seed nodes will not be duplicated in the resulting subgraph in order to save memory.
+  This way, shared neighbors of seed nodes will not be duplicated in the resulting subgraph and hence save memory.
   You can disable this behavior by passing the :obj:`disjoint=True` option to the :class:`~torch_geometric.loader.NeighborLoader`.

-* By default, the subgraphs returned from :class:`~torch_geometric.loader.NeighborLoader` will be directed and thus restricting its use to GNNs with equal depth to the number of sampling hops.
+* By default, the subgraphs returned from :class:`~torch_geometric.loader.NeighborLoader` will be **directed**, which restricts its use to GNNs with equal depth to the number of sampling hops.
   If you want to utilize deeper GNNs, specify the :obj:`subgraph_type` option.
   If set to :obj:`"bidirectional"`, sampled edges are converted to bidirectional edges.
-  If set to :obj:`"induces"`, the returned subgraph will contain the induced subgraph of all sampled nodes.
+  If set to :obj:`"induced"`, the returned subgraph will contain the induced subgraph of all sampled nodes.

-* :class:`~torch_geometric.loader.NeighborLoader` is designed to perform sampling from seed nodes.
+* :class:`~torch_geometric.loader.NeighborLoader` is designed to perform sampling from individual seed nodes.
   As such, it is not directly applicable in a link prediction scenario.
-  For this use-cases, we developed the :class:`~torch_geometric.loader.LinkNeighborLoader`, which expects a set of input edges, and will return subgraphs which were created via neighbor sampling from both source and destination nodes.
+  For this use-cases, we developed the :class:`~torch_geometric.loader.LinkNeighborLoader`, which expects a set of input edges, and will return subgraphs that were created via neighbor sampling from both source and destination nodes.